FanDuel: History

 FanDuel was founded by Nigel Eccles, Lesley Eccles, Tom Griffiths, Rob Jones and Chris Stafford on July 21, 2009 in Edinburgh, Scotland, as a pivot from Hubdub, a news prediction site, after taking in $1.2 million in venture capital funding from Pentech Ventures and Scottish Enterprise.
 In 2010, FanDuel held its first "FanDuel Fantasy Football Championship (FFFC)."
 The event consisted of ten users who won entry into the event by winning a qualifying league throughout the NFL season.
 First place was awarded $25,000 and the total prize pool was $40,000.

 On January 30, 2013, FanDuel announced that it had closed an $11 million Series C funding round.
 In September 2014, the company announced $70 million in Series D funding.
 In July 2015, FanDuel announced a Series E funding round of $275 million leading the company to be valued at over a billion dollars.

 In May 2015, FanDuel hired 38 of 42 employees that were laid off by Zynga 365 sports.
 Shortly after announcing the Series E fundraise, FanDuel acquired sports analytics company numberFire.
 Then in July 2015 FanDuel made its second acquisition in app developer Kotikan.
 Kotikan developed FanDuel's mobile app, and it was decided that they would be brought in house to help further develop mobile offerings.
 In September 2015, FanDuel acquired the esports focused DFS service AlphaDraft.

 In October 2015, The New York Times reported that an employee of DraftKings inadvertently released data before the start of the third week of NFL games and won $350,000 on the FanDuel website.
 DraftKings stated that the employees could not have used their information to make decisions about FanDuel lineups.
-FanDuel and DraftKings have since prohibited their employees from playing in contests for money on rival websites.
+FanDuel and DraftKings have since prohibited employees from playing in contests for money on rival websites.
 At the time of the incident the company released a statement that DraftKings' employees had won up to 0.3% of the $2 billion of prize money that FanDuel has given out.
 In a separate analysis it was shown that 91% of the player profits at DraftKings and FanDuel were won by just 1.3% of players on the website.

 On November 18, 2016, DraftKings and FanDuel announced an intent to merge.
 The combined company would serve over five million users.
 On June 19, 2017, the Federal Trade Commission (FTC) announced that it would seek a preliminary injunction to block the then proposed merger.
 The FTC stated that the proposed transaction would give the combined company 90% of the DFS market, which it considered to be a monopoly position.
 The merger was subsequently terminated.

 In September 2017, FanDuel and DraftKings each paid $1.3 million to settle with the Massachusetts Attorney General's office over allegations of unfair and deceptive practices by the companies prior to 2016.
 In November 2017, Nigel Eccles left the company.
 He was replaced as CEO by Matt King, who was previously CFO.
-Co founder Tom Griffiths left the company shortly thereafter, replaced by Nik Bonaddio, formerly of NumberFire, as Head of Product.
+Co-founder Tom Griffiths left the company shortly thereafter, replaced by Nik Bonaddio, formerly of NumberFire, as Head of Product.